Peter H. Smith

 Smith during "MEXICO: 20 Years After NAFTA" conference.

 Peter Hopkinson Smith (born January 17, 1940) is a scholar of Latin American history, politics, economics, and diplomacy.
-He is a distinguished Professor Emeritus of Political Science and the Simon Bolivar Professor of Latin American Studies at University of California in San Diego.
-He previously served as a professor of history and Department chairman at the University of Wisconsin, Madison, and as professor and dean at the Massachusetts Institute of Technology.
+He is a distinguished professor emeritus of Political Science and the Simon Bolivar Professor of Latin American Studies at University of California, San Diego.
+He previously served as a professor of history and department chairman at the University of Wisconsin–Madison and as professor and dean at the Massachusetts Institute of Technology.

 He has been president of the Latin American Studies Association and has also been director of the Center for Iberian and Latin American Studies (1989–2001) and director of Latin American Studies (1994–2001) at UCSD.

 Education

 Smith obtained his Ph.D. in Comparative Politics, Latin America from Columbia University in 1966.

 Publications

 His books have appeared in numerous editions and have been translated into Spanish, Portuguese, Korean, and Chinese.
 Some of his publications include: